devired/Customer-Recommender-System/README.md

 The other files like Javascript, Bootstrap and CSS should be kept in the static folder as again thats where flask searches for it.

-The DB is a postgresql database : More on this you can find in the DB.md file.
+The DB is a postgresql database

 The Twilio and Azure sentiment analysis API Integration,s & Webservice are written in Python using the flask package